Ripon College (Wisconsin)

-Ripon College is a private liberal arts college in Ripon, Wisconsin.
-As of 2020, the college enrolled around 800 students, the majority of whom lived on campus.
-52% of students were female, and nearly 80% of students were Wisconsin residents.
+Ripon College is a private liberal arts college in Ripon, Wisconsin, United States.
+As of 2024, the college enrolled around 754 undergraduate students.
+Nearly 80% of students were Wisconsin residents.

 History

 Ripon College was founded in 1851, although its first class of students did not enroll until 1853.
 It was first known as Brockway College, named for William S. Brockway, who gave the most, $25, in a fundraising effort.

-Ripon's first class, four women, graduated in June 1867.
+Ripon's first class, four women, graduated in 1867.
 The college was founded with ties to local churches, but early in its history the institution became secular.
 In 1868 formal ties with Presbyterian and Congregational churches were cut, but Ripon would retain some ties to its religious past.
 During the nineteenth century, students were required to attend two church services each Sunday.
-The first six presidents of Ripon College had clerical backgrounds, as did the previous president, David Joyce.
-Today the school offers classes in world religions, but there are no required religious courses, and students are not required to attend religious services.
-The college recognized social and academic Greek letter societies in 1924.
-The Ripon chapter of Phi Beta Kappa was started by Clark Kuebler, who served as president from 1944 to 1955.
+The first six presidents of Ripon College had clerical backgrounds.
+Today students are not required to attend religious services.

 The National Forensic League was founded at the college in 1925.
-Since that time communication has been important at the college, which today organizes its endeavors as part of a Communication Consortium that provides real-world experience to students, such as managing the campus newspaper, mentoring people within the broader community about communication, and participating in forensics.

 Academics

-At Ripon College, every student is expected to complete a major.
-The college is on the semester system and has two optional three-week summer sessions known as Liberal Arts In Focus.
-These In Focus programs include both on-campus offerings as well as travel courses to Italy, England, and elsewhere.
 Students may choose from 31 majors, a variety of pre-professional advising options and also opt to self-design a major.
 Off-campus study is highly encouraged; nearly one-third of all Ripon College students elect to spend a semester off-campus on a focused area of study.
 Ripon has a student-to-faculty ratio of 14:1.

 Catalyst Curriculum

 Students take five Catalyst courses that focus on solving real-world problems.
-The Catalyst curriculum consists of five seminars, two in the first year, two in the sophomore year, and the applied innovation seminar in the junior year.
+The Catalyst curriculum consists of five seminars spread over three years.
 After completing the Catalyst curriculum, students receive a certificate in Applied Innovation.
 Ripon College provides a four-year graduation guarantee to all students who remain in good academic standing, declare a major course of study by the end of sophomore year, and follow an approved course plan.